phoenixr-codes/grap/docs_src/source/quickstart.rst

 Parse Text
 **********

-It is recommended to use `rich <https://pypi.org/project/rich/>`_ for debugging.
-Install it with ``python -m pip install rich``.
-Highlighting is automatically enabled when rich is installed.

 After you have saved the gramar file you are able to parse text with it.
 Use the python REPL in the same directory as your grammar file.